lcy1317/CPU/README.md

 # CPU
+NOTE: These files is not the latest version!
+This is verison8 and the latest changes is not too much, you can change yourself.

 SEU COA Experimental Course CPU Simulation Code

 The output_version3.py is used to translate Assembly Language to a COE file, easy to run the project.